PyPSA/nowcast/README.md

-# Nowcast: Tomorrow's energy system with today's weather
+# Nowcast: Tomorrow's power system with today's weather

-Uses today's weather to show how the dispatch of tomorrow's energy system works.
+Uses today's weather to show how the dispatch of tomorrow's power system works.

 At the moment only works for Germany.